awsdocs/amazon-s3-userguide/doc_source/replication-config-for-kms-objects.md

       <Destination>
           ...
           <EncryptionConfiguration>
-             <ReplicaKmsKeyID>AWS KMS key ID for the AWS region of the destination bucket.</ReplicaKmsKeyID>
+             <ReplicaKmsKeyID>AWS KMS key ID for the AWS Region of the destination bucket.</ReplicaKmsKeyID>
           </EncryptionConfiguration>
        </Destination>
       ...